 Scholarships, Financial Aid and other Financial Support

-All applicants to Richmond Law are considered for scholarship awards, but priority consideration will be given to those who apply by February 1.
+All applicants to Richmond Law are considered for scholarship awards.
+It is advisable to have your application on file as soon as possible, allowing test scores and support documents to follow.
 Awards are based on applicants’ academic records, Law School Admission Test scores, and potential for leadership in the legal profession.

 For the class entering in 2016, 62% of students received a scholarship and the average award was $33,427.